Sri-Amit/socialmediafakenewsdetection/README.md

 For issues, questions, or contributions:
 - Create an issue on GitHub
 - Check the troubleshooting section above
-- Review API documentation for OpenAI and SerpAPI
+- Review API documentation for Google Gemini and SerpAPI